dcgerard/hwesims/README.md

 # Reproduce the Analysis from Gerard (2021)

+This repo contains the scripts and instructions to reproduce the results of Gerard (2021).
+This involves simulations and real data analyses using the data from Shirasawa et al. (2017) and Delomas et al. (2020).

 ## Instructions

 To run these scripts, you will need to have the latest version of R, GNU Make, wget, and 7-zip, running on a Linux system.

+1. Download the data from Delomas et al. (2020) from Dryad \[XYZ DOI goes here\] and place it in “./data/sturg/knowPloidySturgeon\_for\_DG.txt.”

-1. Install the appropriate R packages
+2. Install the appropriate R packages

     ``` r
     install.packages(c("devtools",